 - February 7: Regular expressions.
 Text as Data.
 Smoothed probability estimates.
 Notes.

 - February 14: More distributions, geometric, Poisson, normal.
-Code.
+Code and Notes.

 Statistical modeling.
 Combining information.
 Making predictions.
 Measuring confidence.
 Gaussian distributions.
 Lots of other distributions.
 Variable transformations.
 Single-variable regression.
 Hypothesis testing.
 Multi-variable regression.
 Poisson and logistic regression.